Riyazkhan14/python/README.md

 # python
-This is python code written in single single files with its working.
+This is python code written in single and small files with its working.